LathDesroses/Power-BI-Project_Interactive-Analysis-of-Financial-Sectors-and-Assets/README.md

 # Interactive Analysis of Financial Sectors and Assets

 ## Author
 - ESSOH Lath

 M2 DS2E, 2024-2025

 ## Overview
 This project, titled **"Interactive Analysis of Financial Sectors and Assets: Exploring with Power BI"**, is a comprehensive study of financial sectors and assets.
-It leverages data analysis and visualization to provide actionable insights into sector trends, asset performance, and inter-sector relationships.
+It leverages data analysis and visualization to provide actionable insights into sector trends, asset performance, and inter-sector relationships

 The project focuses on three main perspectives:
 1. **Global Sector Overview**